-1 Introduction
+1 INTRODUCTION

-Forms are crucial for gathering dynamic user data and facilitating effective communication between users and software applications.
-Given their importance, it is essential to thoroughly test the functionality of these web forms to ensure their accuracy and reliability.
+In the contemporary digital era, web applications play a crucial role in our daily interactions.
+These modern applications have become increasingly sophisticated, allowing users to engage in intricate ways.
+A vital part of the interaction happens through forms.
+They serve as essential tools for collecting dynamic user data and establishing effective communication between users and software applications.
+Given their significant role, it is imperative to rigorously test the functionality of these web forms to ensure accuracy and reliability.

-While there have been advancements in web testing methodologies [11, 14, 16, 52], the realm of form test generation remains sparsely explored [41].
-Generating test cases for forms introduces a distinct set of challenges.
+While there have been advancements in web testing methodologies [9, 12, 14, 49], the realm of form test generation remains sparsely explored [39].
+Generating input values and test cases for forms introduces a distinct set of challenges.
 Since forms are tailored for human interaction, generating suitable values necessitates a grasp of the context of each input field: understanding the semantics of fields, as well as how they relate to one another.
-In the context of the black box test generation for web forms in particular [21], understanding the Document Object Model (DOM) introduces another layer of intricacy, which can at times overshadow the form's inherent semantics.
+In the context Noor Nashid The University of British Columbia Vancouver, Canada nashid@ece.ubc.ca of the black box test generation for web forms in particular [18], understanding the Document Object Model (DOM) introduces another layer of intricacy, which can at times overshadow the form's inherent semantics.
 The flexibility in coding that allows for visually identical displays adds a layer of complexity to the web form's architecture.
-Furthermore, a push for web applications to be device-agnostic impacts the design of HTML structures, making it even more elusive.
+Furthermore, a push for web applications to be deviceagnostic impacts the design of HTML structures, making it even more elusive.
 These complexities can pose significant hurdles for the automated testing of web forms.